capile/mercury/README.md

 ### Added By JPR
 * A Mecury-T manual and the original publication related to this program can be found in /docs/.
 * Changed compiler to G95 in Makefile.py.
-G95 is free compiler that can be found [here](http://www.fortran.com/the-fortran-company-homepage/whats-new/g95-windows-download/)
+G95 is free compiler that can be found [here](http://www.fortran.com/the-fortran-company-homepage/whats-new/g95-windows-download/).
+Make sure to add it to your path.